Geneva County, Alabama

-Geneva County is a county located in the southeastern part of the U.S. state of Alabama.
+Geneva County is a county located in the southern part of the U.S. state of Alabama.
 As of the 2020 census, the population was 26,659.
 Its county seat is Geneva.
 Geneva County is a dry county.
 However, beer and wine are sold in the city limits of Geneva, Samson, Slocomb, and most recently in Hartford, after residents voted to become wet in a 2022 election.

 Geneva County is part of the Dothan, Alabama metropolitan area.

 History

 Geneva County was established on December 26, 1868 from Coffee, Dale, and Henry counties.
 The county was named after its county seat, which in turn was named after Geneva, New York, which was named after Geneva, Switzerland, by Walter H. Yonge, an early town resident and Swiss native.

 The county was declared a disaster area in September 1979 due to damage from Hurricane Frederic.

-On March 10, 2009, a gunman, identified as Michael McLendon, went on a shooting spree at nine locations in Geneva County from the town of Samson to the city of Geneva, killing ten people and wounding six others.
-McLendon entered his former place of employment, Reliable Metal Products on the northeastern side of Geneva, where he killed himself.
+2009 shooting

-Geography
+On March 10, 2009, a gunman, identified as Michael McLendon, went on a shooting spree at nine locations in Geneva County from the town of Samson to the city of Geneva, and committed arson.
+The bodies of eleven people were recovered after McLendon committed suicide.

 According to the United States Census Bureau, the county has a total area of 579 sqmi, of which 574 sqmi is land and 4.5 sqmi (0.8%) is water.
 The county is located in the Wiregrass region of southeast Alabama.

 It is the fifth-smallest county in Alabama by total area.